Reverse Audits for Government Contractors

 Lower Sales/Use Tax, Bigger Competitive Advantage

-The Anders State and Local Tax Team can help government contractors make sense of their contract to determine their resale exemption.
+The Anders State and Local Tax Services Group can help government contractors make sense of their contract to determine their resale exemption.
 Our sales and use tax advisors evaluate overhead purchases to redeem sales/use tax paid, generally going back 3-4 years.
 The top government contractors take advantage of this opportunity and can factor the savings into their bids, therefore outbidding contractors who are unaware of the opportunity, or who do not take advantage of it.

 Many contractors are also unaware that they can also be reimbursed by the federal government for the cost to acquire the refund as it reduces the cost the federal government pays.